 Our core R&D and Operations teams are growing fast.
 Make contact with us if you would like to work on some of the most exciting technology on the planet.

 Dominic is a crypto theoretician and entrepreneur.
 His recent math includes Threshold Relay and PSC chains, Validation Towers and Trees, and USCIDs, and he proposes new ideas such as "The 3 E's of Sybil Resistance".
 Previously he ran a venture-backed MMO game using his own distributed systems that hosted millions of users.

 Timo was once a Professor of Mathematics and Cryptography at Aachen University in Germany but got into Bitcoin.
-He recently became famous for his 2013 work on AsicBoost that increases the efficiency of Bitcoin mining by 20-30% enabling one canny miner who quietly adopted his system to earn up to $100M extra!
+In 2013 he created AsicBoost to reduce the gate count on Bitcoin mining chips and increase the efficiency of Bitcoin mining by 20-30% that has since become a standard in large-scale mining operations.

 Ben Lynn is the "L" from the "BLS" cryptography applied by "Threshold Relay" to generate randomness and achieve incredible security, speed and scale in public networks.
 Once a Stanford PhD under Dan Boneh, Ben joined the DFINITY team after 10 years in senior engineering roles at Google.
 Ben writes many papers.

 Mahnush joined DFINITY from a postdoctoral position at Yale University working on scalable and fault-tolerant distributed algorithms for consensus and secure multi-party computation, secret sharing, and interactive communication over noisy channels.
 She writes many papers.

 Martin is a hacker and researcher interested in building open decentralized networks.
 His current work for DFINITY focuses on repurposing the WASM virtual machine for blockchain computer networks.
 As an active and well known contributor within the Ethereum community he brings deep experience, insights and expertise.